 - If the class is being recorded, students must be notified prior to recording.

 - Stay home if you feel sick and/or if exhibiting COVID-19 symptoms.

 - If the student is sick or displaying symptoms, please contact Curry Health Center at (406) 243-4330.

 PLEASE REVIEW COVID-19 INFORMATION

 Please encourage students to remain vigilant outside the classroom in mitigating the spread of COVID-19.

 NOTE: The following resources assist faculty in being adaptable in the way they provide instruction.
-Keep in mind that instructional changes may impact students with health impairments, non-traditional students, students with disabilities, and others differently.
-We encourage you to use campus resources and accommodate requests so students can successfully continue their education.
+Keep in mind, instructional changes may impact students with health impairments, non-traditional students, students with disabilities, and others differently.
+We encourage use of campus resources and accommodate requests so students can successfully continue their education.